Danny Boy

-"Danny Boy" is an Irish ballad, the lyrics of which were written by English songwriter Frederic Weatherly in 1910, and set to the traditional Irish melody of "Londonderry Air" in 1913.
+"Danny Boy" is an Irish folk song with lyrics written by English lawyer Frederic Weatherly in 1910, and set to the traditional Irish melody of "Londonderry Air" in 1913.

 History

-In 1910, in Bath, Somerset, the English lawyer and lyricist Frederic Weatherly initially wrote the words to "Danny Boy" to a tune other than "Londonderry Air".
-An alternative story is that Margaret Weatherly sent him a copy of "Londonderry Air" in 1913, Weatherly modified the lyrics of "Danny Boy" to fit its rhyme and meter.
-Another alternative version of the story has Jess singing the air to Weatherly in 1912 with different lyrics.
-Another alternative story is that Frederic did not set the poem to any tune, but that his sister-in-law Margaret Enright Weatherly, who together with her husband Edward were living near Ouray, Colorado at the Neosho mine, set the poem in 1913 to the tune of the "Londonderry Air" which she had heard as a child in California played by her father and other Irish railroad workers.
+In 1910, in Bath, Somerset, England, the English lawyer and lyricist Frederic Weatherly initially wrote the words of "Danny Boy" to a tune other than "Londonderry Air".
+One story is that his sister-in-law Margaret Enright Weatherly (known as "Jess") sent him a copy of "Londonderry Air" in 1913, and Weatherly modified the lyrics of "Danny Boy" to fit its rhyme and meter.
+A different story has Jess singing the air to Weatherly in 1912 with different lyrics.
+Yet another story is that Frederic did not set the poem to any tune, but that, in 1913, Margaret, who, with her husband Edward Weatherly, was living at the Neosho mine near Ouray, Colorado, in the US, set it to the "Londonderry Air", which she had heard as a child in California played by her father and other Irish railway workers.

 Weatherly gave the song to the vocalist Elsie Griffin, who made it one of the most popular songs of the new century.
 Ernestine Schumann-Heink produced the first recording of "Danny Boy" in 1915.

 Jane Ross of Limavady is credited with collecting the melody of "Londonderry Air" in the mid-19th century from a musician she encountered.

 Lyrics

-The 1913 lyrics by Frederick E. Weatherly:
+The 1913 lyrics by Frederic E. Weatherly:

 Meaning

 There are various conjectures about the meaning of "Danny Boy".
-Some interpret the song to be a message from a parent to a son going off to war or participating in the Irish uprising (as suggested by the reference to "pipes calling glen to glen") or emigrating as part of the Irish diaspora.
+Some interpret the song to be a message from a parent to a son going off to war.

 The 1918 version of the sheet music with Weatherly's printed signature included alternative lyrics ("Eily Dear"), with the instructions that "when sung by a man, the words in italic should be used; the song then becomes "Eily Dear", so that "Danny Boy" is only to be sung by a lady".
-Nonetheless, it is unclear whether this was Weatherly's intent.
+Nonetheless, it is unclear whether this was Weatherly's intent, and it is common practice for exactly the same lyrics to be used when sung by both women and men.